jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 If you don't want to set a property in `package.json`, possibly because you want to have both ES2015 and CommonJS modules as part of the same project, you can change the `.js` file extension to `.mjs` to indicate that file should be an ES2015 module.
 Likewise, you can change the `.js` extension to `.cjs` to let Node know that file should be handled as a CommonJS module.

+If you're using ES2015 modules in Node.js, you can `import` a CommonJS module and it will work; however, if you're using CommonJS you **cannot** `require` an ES2015 module.
+For this reason, I always use ES2015 modules in my Node.js projects.

 ### Importing from An ES2015 Module

 To import from an ES2015 module, use an `import` statement.
 In this case, we're importing the `input` function: